Minna Bluff

+Exploration and naming

 The bluff is mentioned repeatedly in the history of Antarctic exploration.

 It was first sighted in June 1902, during Captain Robert Falcon Scott's Discovery Expedition, 1901–04.

 It was thereafter recognised as a key landmark and location for vital supply depots for southern journeys towards the South Pole.
 Originally identified simply as "the Bluff", it was later named by Scott after the wife of Royal Geographical Society former president Sir Clements Markham.

 Every expedition that followed Scott on this route after his pioneering journey (including Ernest Shackleton in 1908, Scott himself in 1911 and Shackleton's Ross Sea party in 1914-16) used Minna Bluff to position depots and as a critical marker to guide homeward journeys.
 Because of the state of the ice in its immediate vicinity, the polar route was established some 20 mi to its east, depots being laid on this route within sight of the Bluff.

 The researches of George Simpson, meteorologist on Scott's Terra Nova Expedition established that Minna Bluff has an effect on polar weather.
 The mass of the Bluff deflects eastward the southerly winds which sweep along the Ross Ice Shelf's eastern edge, and this deflection is then divided when the winds reach Ross Island some 50 mi further north.

 One stream sweeps into McMurdo Sound, the other goes eastward to Cape Crozier.
 This division of the wind direction is, among other consequences, the cause of the "windless bight" area on the southern coast of Ross Island, an exceptionally cold area of fogs and low winds, encountered on various land journeys between McMurdo Sound and Cape Crozier undertaken on Scott's two expeditions.

+Location

+Minna Bluff extends southeast from Mount Discovery into the Ross Ice Shelf.

+The Eady Ice Piedmont occupies the angle below Mount Discovery between Mason Spur and Minna Bluff.

+Black Island and White Island are to the north of the bluff.

-The bluff is often regarded as the southernmost point of Victoria Land, and separates the Scott Coast to the north from the Hillary Coast of the Ross Dependency to the south.
+The bluff is the southernmost point of Victoria Land, and separates the Scott Coast to the north from the Hillary Coast of the Ross Dependency to the south.